hyphz/hyphz.github.io/data/texts.md

 When making a Burst attack, only the first attack roll may generate a Strike or lead to a Miss Trigger.
 You must roll your attack against the most powerful enemy first.
+@@SuperMultitargetBeamBoost
+When you attack, choose one of these benefits:

+* When you roll a 3-4 on a ranged or melee attack, deal 2 damage to three additional targets within range.
+When you roll a 5-6 on a ranged or melee attack, deal the power's effect to one additional target *and* 2 damage to three additional targets within range.
+You may use your existing squares of movement during the resolution of a Melee attack to acquire new targets.
+The movement grants Opportunities as usual.
+* Make a power with range X into a beam attack 5 squares long and 3 squares wide within X targeting all creatures in the zone.
+This still grants Opportunities as though it was Range X.
+Or, make a melee attack into a beam attack 5 squares long and 3 squares wide targeting all creatures in the zone.
+You may move the start of the beam one square for each square of reach you have.

+You never hit yourself with Burst or beam attacks.

+When a creature is included in the same effect multiple times from the same power, it only suffers once.

+When making a Burst or beam attack, only the first attack roll may generate a Strike or lead to a Miss Trigger.
+You must roll your attack against the most powerful enemy first.
+@@SuperMultitargetBeamBlaster
+When you attack, choose one of these benefits:

+* When you roll a 3-4 on a ranged or melee attack, deal 2 damage to three additional targets within range.
+When you roll a 5-6 on a ranged or melee attack, deal the power's effect to one additional target *and* 2 damage to three additional targets within range.
+You may use your existing squares of movement during the resolution of a Melee attack to acquire new targets.
+The movement grants Opportunities as usual.
+* Make a power with range X into a beam attack 5 squares long and 3 squares wide within X targeting all creatures in the zone.
+This still grants Opportunities as though it was Range X.
+Or, make a melee attack into a beam attack 5 squares long and 3 squares wide targeting all creatures in the zone.
+You may move the start of the beam one square for each square of reach you have.
+* Make a power with range X into a Burst 1 or 2 centered within X targeting all creatures in the zone.
+This still grants Opportunities as though it was Range X. Or, make a melee attack into a Burst 1 or 2 targeting all creatures in the zone.
+You may move the center of the zone one square for each square of reach you have.

+You never hit yourself with Burst or beam attacks.

+When a creature is included in the same effect multiple times from the same power, it only suffers once.

+When making a Burst or beam attack, only the first attack roll may generate a Strike or lead to a Miss Trigger.
+You must roll your attack against the most powerful enemy first.

 @@Precision1+
 Your next Burst attack may target one additional creature adjacent to the zone, if that creature is within range 5.